 Writers in Residence

+Alex Kotlowitz, CWA Writer in Residence for Winter Quarter 2014.
 Award-winning author of There Are No Children Here, The Other Side of the River, and Never a City So Real.
 Contributor to The New York Times Magazine and public radio’s This American Life.
-Alex Kotlowitz is renowned for his narratives of particular individuals whose concrete life experiences illuminate broad aspects of our nation’s social and political landscape.
-Along with producer/director Steve James he co-produced the award winning documentary, The Interrupters, it tells the moving and surprising story of three “violence interrupters” in Chicago who with bravado, humility and even humor try to protect their communities from the violence they once employed.
+For his documentary film The Interrupters, which premiered at Sundance, he received an Emmy and Indpendent Spirit Film Award.
+Alex Kotlowitz is renowned for his narratives of individuals whose life experiences illuminate broad aspects of our nation’s social and political landscape.